LambdaTest/Robot-Selenium-Sample/README.md

 pip install -r requirements.txt
 ```

 Step 4.
-Inside Python-Pytest-Selenium folder, export the Lambda-test Credentials.
+Inside Robot-Selenium-Sample folder, export the Lambda-test Credentials.
 You can get these from your automation dashboard.

 <p align="center">
    <b>For Linux/macOS:</b>